remotestorage/remotestorage.js/doc/contributing/internals/cache-data-format.rst

 always start at one of these clients.
 They are then sent to the server, and from there to all the other clients.
-The server assigns the revision numbers and sends them to the initiating client using HTTP ETag response headers in response to PUT requests.
-Remotestorage.js is a library that attempts to make it easy to build remoteStorage clients, by hiding both the push/pull synchronization and the version merging from the client developer.
+The server assigns the revision numbers and sends them to the initiating client using HTTP ETag response headers in response to PUT requests. remotestorage.js is a library that attempts to make it easy to build remoteStorage applications, by hiding both the push/pull synchronization and the version merging from the app developer.
 Versioning conflicts between the local client and the remote server are initially resolved as a 'remote wins', to which the client code may respond with an explicit revert (putting the old, local version